cs310-se/sampleApp/README.md

+# CS310 - Softwae Engineering
+## Course project
-#This is myApp project
+This is a testing project for demo.
-Tis is test